LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Problems of Object Identity
     - Two object graphs can point to same objects
-    - Douplicates can be created When deserialized
+    - Duplicates can be created When deserialized
     - Programmer must take care to avoid multiplicity!
 - Object Identity
     - Multiple models